a-h-ismail/tmsolve/README.md

 All of the following functions perform bitwise operations:

-- `not(value)`: Expects one argument, returns one's complement of `value`.
+- `not(value)`: eects one argument, returns one's complement of `value`.
-- `and, nand, or, xor, xnor`: Expects 2 arguments, name is self explanatory.
+- `and, nand, or, xor, xnor`: eects 2 arguments, name is self elanatory.
 - `rr(value, rot)`: Performs right rotation of `value` bits by `rot` bits.
 - `rl(value, rot)`: Performs left rotation of `value` bits by `rot` bits.
 - `sr(value, shift)`: Performs right shift of `value` bits by `shift` bits.